 Just because you are visiting in winter does not mean that there aren’t a ton of epic things to do in Jasper National Park!
 The park is situated in the heart of the Canadian Rockies and there are stunning vistas no matter which way you look.
+Visiting Jasper in winter is a real treat, especially if you don’t usually get to see snow-covered mountains!
 For Canadians, winter isn’t a time to stay inside and mope, it is a time to bask in the splendor that nature has to offer.
+Located just a few hours away from Edmonton, Jasper is a winter wonderland!

 Many people still opt to visit the area during the summer, which means the winter months are completely devoid of tourists.
 You can drive for 30 minutes without seeing another car on the Icefields Parkway and get to experience many attractions in perfect solitude!
 There are so many things to do in Jasper National Park during the winter, which makes it an unforgettable getaway.